-I spoke to several different producers over the next three weeks; they loved me but every conversation ended with “You look too young to be on the show.”
+I spoke to several different producers over the next three weeks; they loved me, but every conversation ended with “You look too young to be on the show.”
 How am I supposed to respond to that?
-I took the news as a compliment but felt that my grandma status was being overshadowed by an old perception of what grandmas should look like.
-I guess I’m not your “typical” grandma; but I have a true grandmothers heart.
-I proudly earned grandma status six years ago with the birth of our first granddaughter Amber.
+I took the news as a compliment, but felt that my grandma status was being overshadowed by an old perception of what grandmas should look like.
+I guess I’m not your “typical” grandma, but I have a true grandmothers heart.
+I proudly earned grandma status six years ago with the birth of our first granddaughter, Amber.
 Since then, we’ve welcomed three more granddaughters: Alexis, Annalee, Norah.
 We have also welcomed one grandson, Owen into our lives.
 They are all precious human beings, that I adore.
-After speaking to producers throughout the process, I thought my chances of being picked for the show we’re slim to none!
+After speaking to producers throughout the process, I thought my chances of being picked for Food Network’s “Clash of the Grandmas” we’re slim to none!

 After waiting several more weeks and going through more interviews, I finally got the coveted final-cut Skype interview!
 It was my moment to shine, so I prepared several of my favorite recipes for the producers that day.
 A few weeks later I got the call and they said yes!
 The next step sign a contract with Food Network.